-The Council's monitoring programme for the year under review included four inspections, continuous self-monitoring by Methanex (specifically involving collection of water samples for physicochemical analysis), review of regularly provided consent holder data and two inter-laboratory comparisons.
+The Council's monitoring programme for the year under review included three inspections, continuous selfmonitoring by Methanex (specifically involving collection of water samples for physicochemical analysis), review of regularly provided consent holder data and one inter-laboratory comparison.

 The monitoring showed that Methanex operated both sites in accordance with the requirements of their resource consents.
 As in previous years, the facilities were well managed and a high level of housekeeping was maintained.